theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 	- The default structure for a criteria group is `([Column1][Operator1][Value1][Boolean][Column2][Operator2][Value2])` e.g., (MARC~PSTAT = 'L' OR MARC~PSTAT = 'LB').

 {: .box-tip }
-**Tip:** You can combine multiple criteria and criteria groups to create filters e.g., MARC~WERKS = 1000 AND (MARC~PSTAT = 'L' OR MARC~PSTAT = 'LB') extracts only data where the column WERKS equals 1000 and the column PSTAT equals either 'L' or 'LB'.
+**Tip:** You can combine multiple criteria and criteria groups to create complex filters e.g., MARC~WERKS = 1000 AND (MARC~PSTAT = 'L' OR MARC~PSTAT = 'LB') extracts only data where the column WERKS equals 1000 and the column PSTAT equals either 'L' or 'LB'.

-#### Components of the WHERE Clause Builder
+#### Components of the WHERE Clause Editor

 ![WHERE-Clause-Builder-Example](/img/content/where-clause-builder-2.png){:class="img-responsive"}

-There are the following options to organize the criteria of a WHERE clause (1):
+The following options can be used to organize the criteria of the WHERE clause (1):
 - **Delete row** deletes a criteria.
 - **Move row up** changes the sequence of the criteria.
 The selected criteria moves up.
 - **Move row down** changes the sequence of the criteria.
 The selected criteria moves down.

-The following components can be added to a criteria (2):
+The following components can be added to the WHERE clause (2):
 - **Add Column** adds a column.
 Click on the component to open a selection window for tables and columns.
 ![WHERE-Clause-Builder-Select-Column](/img/content/where-clause-builder-select-column.png){:class="img-responsive"}
 - **Add SQL** adds an SQL statement.